 At the heart of the plan is Mazda's SkyActiv engine and construction technology, which brings slightly lighter cars featuring efficient motors.
 The entry-level Mazda 2 is a good example of this; its 1.5-litre petrol engine is much larger than the 1.0-litre three-cylinder offerings in key rivals like the Ford Fiesta, but the 2 still manages strong flexibility and low CO2 emissions.

 The rest of the Mazda line-up has also adopted the SkyActiv tech; the Mazda 3 takes on the Ford Focus and VW Golf, while the Mazda 6 is a rival for the VW Passat and Ford Mondeo.
 The company also has a couple of strong SUVs – the Mazda CX-3 and the Mazda CX-5 – and one of the finest affordable sports cars on the market, the MX-5.

-Mazda is also synonymous with rotary engine technology, particularly in its RX-7 and RX-8 sports cars – and the company has confirmed that it is working towards launching a new successor to those vehicles before 2020.
+Mazda is also synonymous with rotary engine technology, particularly in its RX-7 and RX-8 sports cars.
+In early 2021, the brands first all-electric model is launched in the UK, the MX-30.

 You can read our blog post about the new Mazda MX-30 here: here